raimohanska/harmaja/README.md

 ## Cool FRP things

-TODO.
+TODO where FRP really shines.
+It's not just a Redux replacement.

 Dealing with asynchronicity.
 For example request/response.
 Debounce.
 Flatmaplatest.

+## Category theory view

+TODO this is a nice opportunity to introduce some Category theoretic concepts as well

+Functor (Co-variant) for state Decomposition read-only Contravariant functor for state Decomposition write-only Applicative functor for state Composition
+Profunctors for lenses
+Monads?

 ## Motivation and background